transloadit/node-sdk/README.md

 You can also provide `service`, which defaults to `"api2.transloadit.com"`, and `region`, which defaults to `"us-east-1"`.

+#### calcSignature(params)

+Calculates a signature for the given `params` JSON object.
+If the `params` object does not include an `authKey` or `expires` keys (and their values) in the `auth` sub-key, then they are set automatically.

+This function returns an object with the key `signature` (containing the calculated signature string) and a key `params`, which contains the stringified version of the passed `params` object (including the set expires and authKey keys).

 ### Assemblies

 #### TransloaditClient.addFile(name, path)